aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/_index.md

 In this chapter you will improve the existing template with these features:

-+ Use the latest Amazon Linux 2 AMI and deploy in any region using SSM parameter Store.
++ Use Systems Manager Parameter Store to deploy the latest Amazon Linux 2 AMI in any region.
 + Attach an IAM role to the instance and login to it using SSM Session Manager.
 + Bootstrap the instance using a _UserData_ script.
 + Use `cfn-init` to assist bootstrapping an EC2 instance.